dean-shaff/pyro4-node/README.md

 ## Pyro4 client for node.js

-Connect to Pyro4 object using node.js, using the Pyro4 JSON serializer.
+Connect to Pyro4 objects using node.js, using the Pyro4 JSON serializer.

 ### Usage